NortonAAA/Team_D_Final_Project/README.md

 4. Nashville
 5. Charlottes

-Based off our research we have come to the conclusion that these cities provide the most useful informaiton in anserwing our question.
-Our research revoles around investigating what is the average cost of living based off the ten years.
-We will also be analyzing housing prices.
+Based off our research we have come to the conclusion that these cities provide the most useful informaiton in answering our question.
+Our research revoles around investigating what is the **average cost of living** based off the ten years.
+We will also be analyzing **housing prices**.

 ## Machine Learning